fluree/docs.flur.ee/content/db_intro.md

 The transaction sample here adds the following attributes:

 People
 - `person/handle` - The person's unique handle.
-Being marked as `uniqe`, it can be used as an `_id` in subsequent queries or transactions.
+Being marked as `unique`, it can be used as an `_id` in subsequent queries or transactions.
 - `person/fullName` - The person's full name.
 Because it is marked as `index`, it can be used in `where` clauses.

 Chats